 We determined that the fair value of the former EDT business reporting unit was substantially in excess of its carrying value and there was no impairment in the value of this asset as of December 31, 2013.
 A decline in the estimated fair value of a reporting unit could result in goodwill impairment, and a related non-cash impairment charge against earnings, if the estimated fair value for the reporting unit is less than the carrying value of the net assets of the reporting unit, including its goodwill.
 A large decline in estimated fair value of a reporting unit could result in an adverse effect on our financial condition and results of operations.
-In order to evaluate the sensitivity of the fair value calculations relating to our goodwill impairment assessment, we applied a hypothetical decrease to the estimated fair value of at least 80% would be required before this reporting unit would have a carrying value in excess of its fair value.
+In order to evaluate the sensitivity of the fair value calculations relating to our goodwill impairment assessment, we applied a hypothetical decrease to the estimated fair value of the former EDT business reporting unit and we determined that a decrease in fair value of at least 80% would be required before this reporting unit would have a carrying value in excess of its fair value.